ascend4/ascend4/DER.md

   imply the same target truth value, but still rejects mixed TRUE/FALSE target sets because LRSlv's current perturb interface only carries one target truth mode for the whole solve

+There are now also small documented example models for the current feature set under `models/johnpye/dyn`:

+- `ideal_rebound.a4c` shows a clean "bounce without contact kinetics" using `REINIT(v, -e * pre(v));`
+- `lengthening_sawtooth.a4c` shows repeated resets plus discrete real event-memory updates

+Phase 1C now extends this one step further for discrete state:

+- `REINIT(...)` may also target boolean discrete variables
+- this is enough to support simple latched boolean event memory and state-selection booleans in some cases
+- the implementation should update both the atom instance and the solver-side `dis_discrete` record so that LRSlv / event iteration sees the new value immediately
+- a small regression now exercises this with a boundary-triggered boolean latch in `models/test/ida/reinit_bool.a4c`

+There is still an important limitation to keep in mind:

+- boolean `REINIT(...)` is now workable when the follow-on `WHEN` structure is either unchanged or structurally equivalent
+- but if that freshly reassigned boolean immediately drives a second structurally different `WHEN` reconfiguration, the current IDA restart path can still become non-square
+- that is therefore a real follow-on problem for later hybrid/state-machine work, not something Phase 1C fully solves by itself

+The current IDA event handling is now one step closer to the intended hybrid
+semantics:

+- event handling is no longer just "apply one batch of `REINIT(...)` then restart"
+- instead, IDA now performs a same-time event-iteration loop:
+  - settle logical/discrete configuration with LRSlv
+  - apply any newly active `REINIT(...)` actions that have not yet fired in the current event
+  - perform one same-time consistency restart
+  - repeat until no new discrete changes or newly active `REINIT(...)` actions remain
+- within this loop, `pre(x)` now advances with each event iteration rather than staying frozen at the value from immediately before the first event action

+That "advancing `pre(x)`" choice is deliberate.
+It means:

+- most event iterations still see `x = pre(x)`
+- but if an earlier event action in the same cascade changes `x`, a later `REINIT(...)` in that same cascade will see the updated value through `pre(x)`

+A regression for this now exists in `models/test/ida/reinit_bool_cascade.a4c`:

+- one `WHEN` increments a discrete real stage counter and latches a boolean
+- a second `WHEN`, activated only after that latch, increments the stage counter again
+- the final stage value of `2` confirms that `pre(stage)` advanced between the first and second event iterations

+There is also one important practical detail in the IDA restart path:

+- the post-event root-direction suppression had to be corrected to match the actual semantics of `IDASetRootDirection`
+- otherwise a rebound-style model could immediately fire a second event on the way back out of the boundary and undo the intended `REINIT(...)`

+These examples are intended to be readable rather than merely minimal solver regressions, and they are also covered by IDA tests so they should remain executable.

 Modelica and gPROMS both keep a semantic distinction here: